A computer purchase is a financial transaction.

 2) Payment to the Vendor

-If the transaction relates to the operating business, the computers purchased will be in inventory.
-However, if the asset purchases are to obtain economic benefits for more than 12 months and help in conducting business, we call such purchases fixed assets.
+If the transaction relates to the operating business, the purchased computers will be included in inventory.
+However, if the asset purchases are intended to yield economic benefits for more than 12 months and support business operations, we call such purchases fixed assets.

 Fixed assets support businesses either directly or indirectly.
-The word direct here means assets held for the production of goods.
+The term “direct” here refers to assets held for the production of goods.
 For example, there is a Plant and machinery that manufactures the goods traded by the entity.
-Such Machinery will help in conducting the business, so it directly supports the company.
+Such Machinery will enable business operations, thereby directly supporting the company.

 Some fixed assets, such as buildings, computers, and furniture, will be used for administrative purposes.
-Such assets indirectly ensure that the business is run smoothly and effectively.
+Such assets indirectly ensure the business runs smoothly and effectively.

 Runners Insight:

 There is a subtle difference between fixed assets and non-current assets.
-The term non-current asset is broader and encompasses all tangible or intangible, movable or immovable, production-related assets, administrative, fictitious assets, etc. So, it’s advisable to use non-current assets instead of Fixed assets.
+The term non-current asset is broader and encompasses all tangible or intangible, movable or immovable, production-related, administrative, and fictitious assets, etc. It’s advisable to use non-current rather than fixed assets.

 Secondary Approach:

-Irrespective of its usage and type of fixed asset, wear and tear will typically occur due to everyday use.
-Therefore, depending on their valuable assets, we need to charge a portion of them to the profit and loss statement.
-So, let’s learn how to record the depreciation expenses.
+Regardless of the type or use of a fixed asset, wear and tear typically occurs over time.
+Therefore, depending on the nature of their assets, we need to charge a portion of them to the profit and loss statement.
+Let us learn how to record depreciation expenses.

 There are different methods of calculating depreciation expense.
 One of the best methods is the straight-line method.
 The calculation is straightforward.
-We arrive at the annual depreciation by dividing the total cost of the assets by their useful life.
-So, there isn’t any complex formula for the straight-line method of depreciation—it’s very simple.
+We calculate annual depreciation by dividing the total cost of the assets by their useful lives.
+There is no complex formula for the straight-line depreciation method—it’s straightforward.

 Runners Insight